dbcook/openrocket-database/README.md

 #### Contract Manufacturing and the Death of Parts Data

-In recent years, the rise of outsourced, offshore contract manufacturing has drastically limited our ability to get parts data for rocket vendors that use outsourcing.
+In recent years, the rise of outsourced, offshore contract manufacturing has drastically limited our ability to get parts data for rocket vendors that use outsourcing, principally Estes.

-There are various factors involved:
+Estes production works roughly like this:

+* Kits are assembled and packaged by the overseas contractor using parts that are either made or sourced by the overseas contractor.
-* In outsourced manufacturing, all sourcing of individual parts is handled remotely, e.g. in China.
-The kits are assembled and packaged remotely as well.
-The only thing that comes back to the USA is finished product (kits).
+* The only thing that comes back to the USA is fully packaged finished product.
-* The manufacturers are not sending back spare parts to the USA unless the vendor specifically asks (and pays) for that to happen.
+* The manufacturers do not send back parts to the Estes unless Estes specifically asks (and pays) for that to happen.
-* Rocketry vendors are no longer publishing individual part PNs, dimensions or weights, since those items are not available for individual sale anyway.
+* There is a cost associated with every SKU (product) that gets packaged and sent back to the USA, creating a strong disincentive to have the contract manufacturer package up a lot of individual parts.
+* A few Estes kits - typically small production run scale models - are actually produced in Penrose.

+These facts some logical consequences:

-* Parts requests for incomplete or damaged kits are now handled by sending an entire new kit; the parts are not separately inventoried anywhere.
+* Parts requests for incomplete or damaged kits are handled by sending an entire new kit; the parts are not separately inventoried by Estes.
-* Parts that are sold separately are often grouped into assortments, and the website PN represents the assortment, not any of its members.
+* Newer kits have no PNs listed in the kit instructions, since the parts can't be obtained separately.
+* Some parts, such as nose cones, that are made available at retail are bundled into assortments, with the assortment having its own PN.
+The internal PNs of the constituents aren't published, nor their specs.
 In some cases the actual contents of assortments can change over time.
-* Modern kits usually have no PNs listed in the kit instructions, since they are of no value to the average builder.
 * In this environment, the only way to index the parts used in kits is by obtaining and measuring actual samples.

 Overall, I think the era of model rocket kits being assembled from parts that themselves have full manufacturer-published public specs is over, permanently.
-The way that outsourced contract manufacturing works now guarantees that individual part details will not be publicly available unless the kit maker goes to extra trouble to provide it.
+The way that outsourced contract manufacturing works now guarantees that individual part details will not be publicly available unless the kit maker goes to extra expense to provide it.

 ### Data Availability by Manufacturer